 Debt Management Plan (DMP)

-While a debt consolidation company is a great option to consolidate debt with bad credit.
-This is something you can do yourself.
-You will just have to call each creditor to close your account, explain your financial situation and negotiate the rate down and set up a monthly repayment plan.
+While a debt consolidation company is a great option to consolidate debt with bad credit, this is something you can do yourself.
+You will have to call each creditor to close your account, explain your financial situation, negotiate the rate down, and set up a monthly repayment plan.

 Pros of Debt Management Plans

 - Comes with monthly fees

 - You could set up a DMP on your own